 In order to obtain mining permits and approvals from regulatory authorities, mine operators must typically submit a reclamation plan for restoring, upon the completion of mining operations, the mined property to its prior condition, productive use or other permitted condition.
 Typically, we submit the necessary permit applications several months or even years before we plan to begin mining.
 Some of the permits we require are becoming increasingly more difficult and expensive to obtain, and the application and review processes are taking longer to complete and becoming increasingly subject to challenge.
-For a further discussion of the specific permitting issues related to our Red Dog mine, see "Description of the Business-Zinc-Red Dog Mine, United States (Zinc, Lead)".
-For a further discussion of risks associated with the issuance and renewal of environmental permits see "Risk Factors-We face risks associated with the issuance and renewal of renewal of environmental permits".
+For a further discussion of risks associated with the issuance and renewal of environmental permits see "Risk Factors-We face risks associated with the issuance and renewal of environmental permits".

 For accounting purposes, current costs associated with permit compliance are treated as normal operating costs necessary to maintain operations on an ongoing basis.
 In addition, amounts are accrued in our accounts to provide for certain and likely future decommissioning, reclamation, site restoration and other closure costs.
 Financial guarantees of various forms are posted, if required, with various governmental authorities as security to cover estimated reclamation obligations.
 Our provisions for future reclamation and site restoration are estimated based on known requirements.
-The reclamation programs are guided by land capability assessments, which integrate several factors in the reclamation approach including biological diversity, establishment of sustainable vegetation, diversity of physical landforms and requirements for wildlife habitat.
-All of our mining operations have closure and reclamation plans in place and these undergo regular updates.
+The reclamation programs are guided by land capability assessments, which integrate several factors in the reclamation approach including biological diversity, establishment of sustainable vegetation, diversity of physical landforms and requirements for wildlife habitat, All of our mining operations have closure and reclamation plans in place and these undergo regular updates.
 In addition to reclamation of operating mines, certain idle and closed mines are under continuous care and maintenance as well as progressive closure.
 Cost estimates for these planned and anticipated closure and remediation activities are reviewed on a regular basis and revised as plans for individual sites are refined and implemented, typically with input and oversight from regulatory agencies and other stakeholders.
-We estimate our decommissioning and restoration provision as at December 31, 2012 to be \$1,389 million.
-Of that amount, we expect to spend approximately \$38 million in 2013.
-As at December 31, 2012, we had letters of credit and other bonding in place to secure our reclamation obligations in the aggregate amount of approximately \$810 million.
+Our decommissioning and restoration provision as at December 31, 2013 is \$1,089 million.
+Of that amount, we expect to spend approximately \$62 million in 2014.
+As at December 31, 2013, we had letters of credit and other bonding in place to secure our reclamation obligations in the aggregate amount of approximately \$860 million.
 On the basis of current regulatory trends we expect required bonding to increase in the future.